KamalDGRT/Cognizant_Early_Engagement/Dashboard/Knockout Challenge/Java - Mock ICT/Rainfall Report Automation/README.md

 #### Parse data and generate the average annual rainfall for all cities

 The average monthly rainfall in each city and the other details of the city are stored in a flat file.
 Retrieve the data from the file and calculate the average annual rainfall of each city based on its monthly rainfall.
-The details of the cities with the rainfall details are stored in a file named AllCityMonthlyRainfall.txt.
+The details of the cities with the rainfall details are stored in a file named `AllCityMonthlyRainfall.txt`.

 Sample File containing rainfall details.
 The file is comma delimited.

-**AllCityMonthlyRainfallFormat:**
+**AllCityMonthlyRainfall Format:**

     cityPincode,cityName,JanRainfall,FebRainfall,MarRainfall,AprRainfall,MayRainfall,JunRainfall,JulRainfall,AugRainfall,SepRainfall,OctRainfall,NovRainfall,DecRainfall